 We hope that the initial raising of a complaint will be successful in resolving the problem.
-If, however, you feel that it hasn’t been, or that there’s a serious problem that needs to be looked into, then you can make a formal complaint to the Proctors.
-Please note that complaints to the Proctors should usually be made within three months of when the matters you are complaining about occurred.
+If, however, you feel that it hasn’t been, or that there’s a problem that needs to be looked into, then you can make a formal complaint to the Proctors' Office.
+Please note that complaints should usually be made within three months of when the matters you are complaining about occurred.

 11.3 Staff or student conduct

 A complaint about the behaviour of a member of staff or of another student may be raised with the Director of Student Welfare and Support Services in accordance with the University policy and procedure on harassment.

 Complaints about other breaches of the Code of Discipline should be reported directly to the Proctors' Office.